 Step 7: Review for Compliance and Efficiency

-Before finalizing your floor plan, verify that it meets all regulatory requirements:
+Before finalizing your floor plan, verify that it meets all regulatory requirements, such as:

-Test your floor plan by walking through typical scenarios: How would a party of four be seated?
+Next, test your floor plan by walking through typical scenarios: How would a party of four be seated?
 How would servers handle multiple tables during rush periods?
 Where would delivery personnel bring supplies?
-Adjusting your plan based on these scenarios can prevent operational problems later.
+This way, you can adjust your plan based on the scenarios to prevent any operational problems later.

 Step 8: Finalize with Professional Input